purescript/registry-dev/types/v1/README.md

 # Specs V1

-The Dhall specs in this directory represent core data types for the registry which the registry guarantees forwards compatibility for.
+The Dhall types in this directory represent core data types for the registry which the registry guarantees forwards compatibility for.
 Those include:

 - `Manifest.dhall`: the `purs.json` manifest format
 - `Metadata.dhall`: the package metadata file format